pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 "OpenBiodiv Extension and Linking Guide".

-**Types of entities that OpenBiodiv manages.** There are two ways to look at the types of entities that the OpenBiodiv knowledge system manages.
+**Types of entities that OpenBiodiv manages.** There are two ways to look at the types of entities that OpenBiodiv manages.
 The first way is to look at the application domain.
-The OpenBiodiv/OBKMS application domain is the semantic publishing of taxonomic, systematic, biodiversity, and related information.
+OpenBiodiv's application domain is the semantic publishing of taxonomic, systematic, biodiversity, and related information.
 Therefore, the entities that OpenBiodiv manages are separated into these domains.

-Another way to look at the entities that OpenBiodiv/OBKMS manages is the structural way.
-As the main sources of information for OpenBiodiv/OBKMS are scientific articles, we can separate the entities that are extracted in entities which are structural parts of the articles such as articles, paragraphs, sections, tables, figures, etc. and entities which are talked about - the actual (domain-specific) information contained in the articles.
+Another way to look at the entities that OpenBiodiv manages is the structural way.
+As the main sources of information for OpenBiodiv are scientific articles, we can separate the entities that are extracted in entities which are structural parts of the articles such as articles, paragraphs, sections, tables, figures, etc. and entities which are talked about - the actual (domain-specific) information contained in the articles.

 Here we will split the description of the model on domains.